Enterprise Terms & Conditions

 12.5.3.
 Compliance with third party software or products, non-Company programmes or data used in combination with the Services except as set out in the proposal; or

 12.5.4.
-A failure of the Services to conform with the proposal caused by the use or operation of the Services by the Customer with an application or in an environment other than that set out in the proposal; or
+A failure of the Services to conform with the proposal or the SLA caused by the use or operation of the Services by the Customer with an application or in an environment other than that set out in the proposal; or

 12.5.5.
 Modifications made to the Services not carried out by the Company.

 12.6.
 No warranty is made regarding the results the Customer can achieve from using the Services and Services or that the Services will operate uninterrupted or error free.

 12.7.
 The Customer warrants that it rightfully owns the necessary user rights, copyrights and ancillary copyrights and permits required for it to fulfil its obligations under this Agreement.